d606n6k/readme-generator/readme.md

 # readme-generator

 ## Description
-This is a simple readme generator
+This is a simple command line application that will generate a readme.md file for your software project!
 ## Table of Contents (Optional)
 - [Installation](#installation)
 - [Usage](#usage)